 Amanda Tang is a PhD candidate, and has received her Masters in Applied Anthropology.
 As a zooarchaeologist, her dissertation concentrates on the foodways of enslaved African Americans and the Edward Lloyd family at the Wye House plantation from the late 18th century until Emancipation.
 Contact: email@example.com

 Kathryn Deeley is a PhD candidate, and has received her Masters in Applied Anthropology.
 Her research focuses on 19th century African American communities in Annapolis, building off of excavations conducted at the James Holliday House, and exploring the intersections of race, class, and consumption.
 Contact: firstname.lastname@example.org

-Benjamin Skolnik is in his fourth year of the PhD program, after receiving his Masters in Applied Anthropology.
+Benjamin Skolnik is a PhD candidate, after recieving his Masters in Applied Anthropology.
 His research focuses on 18th and 19th century plantation landscapes throughout the Cheapeake.
 He uses GIS and remote sensing techniques, including LiDAR mapping, to study surviving colonial landscapes.
 Contact: email@example.com